 - Add flax mixture, salt, and vanilla and mix.

 - Stir in oats, coconut, and remaining sugar by hand.
-Mix until thoroughly combined.
+Mix until very thoroughly combined.
 Dough will be very thick.

 - Allow to set for about 1 minute before removing to rack to cool.